tombosmansibm/custom_isam_collection/README.md

 Note that making a collection may be a little bit too much for your use case.
 You can also use a requirements.yml file to import the ibm.isam collection in your playbooks instead.

+Anyway, the end result is a collection that is specific to *your* environment and that you can deploy .

 ## Links
+You do need to prepare your Ansible environment to run playbooks for ISAM (and you need an ISAM or IBM Security Verify Access machine).
 - IBM Security isam-ansible-collection: https://github.com/IBM-Security/isam-ansible-collection
 - Ansible Collections: https://docs.ansible.com/ansible/latest/user_guide/collections_using.html
 - ISAM Automation cookbook: https://www.ibm.com/support/pages/node/6348868